The Best Amendment (The Ninth) [TEASER]

 Naturally, this is a big deal, right?

-The implication that there are protected rights outside of those specified in the Constitution is a pretty dramatic one, and especially disconcerting to conservatives who were already upset that there were any rights to begin with.
+The implication that there are protected rights outside of those specified in the Constitution is a pretty dramatic one and especially disconcerting to conservatives who were already upset that there were any rights to begin with.

 Yes.

 Hey, folks, if you want to hear the rest of this episode, you're going to have to subscribe.
+This episode is one of our premium Patreon-only episodes.

 Membership starts at just five bucks a month.

-So if you want to hear the rest, join us at patreon.com/slash five4pod.
+So if you want to hear the rest, join us at patreon.com/slash five fourpod.
+That's five four pod all spelled out.

 Members get a bunch of stuff.